particle-iot/docs/src/content/guide/getting-started/modes.md

 {{#if photon}}

+## Standard Modes

+These modes are the typical behaviors you will see from your Photon on a regular basis.
+They are the light patterns of a healthy photon.

 ### Connected

 {{{vine "https://vine.co/v/eZUg2ZjVpn7/embed/simple"}}}

 When it is breathing cyan, your device is happily connected to the internet.
 When it is in this mode, you can call functions and flash code.

-### Flashing
+### OTA Firmware Update

 {{{vine "https://vine.co/v/eZUX322TaU2/embed/simple"}}}

 If your device is flashing magenta, it is currently loading an app or updating its firmware.
 This state is triggered by a firmware update or by flashing code from Particle Dev or Particle Build.
+You will often see this mode when you connect your Photon to the cloud for the first time.

+Note that, if you enter this mode by holding `SETUP` on boot, flashing magenta indicates that letting go of the `SETUP` button will enter safe mode to connect to the cloud and not run application firmware.

 ### Looking For Internet